sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 EOF
 ```

-Now when nvim is restarted, you should be able to auto-complete and view warnings
+Now when nvim is restarted, you should be able to autocomplete and view warnings
 and errors inside the editor!
 You'll notice, however, that the completion experience
 is not like what you might be use to in VSCode or other editors.
-Mostly surounding the lack `<Tab>` completion.
+Mostly surrounding the lack `<Tab>` completion.
 Vim uses `<C-N>`!

 ![gif of tab not working](/neovim-rust/tab_complete_fail.gif "Tab Completion Fail")